 Three results appear in the list and are highlighted on the map.

-Clicking the binocular icon/parcel number in blue will zoom you to the specific parcel as illustrated in the following screenshot.
+Clicking the magnifying glass icon/parcel number will zoom you to the specific parcel as illustrated in the following screenshot.